idaholab/moose/modules/electromagnetics/doc/content/source/bcs/VectorEMRobinBC.md

 #### Usage notes

 !style halign=left
-It is important to note that when used as an absorber (strict is `mode = absorbing` and zero incoming wave but a port also has an absorbing component), care must be taken in setting the shape of the truncation boundary as well as the distance from the scattering object.
-Boundaries as close as $0.3 \lambda$ away from the object was shown in [!citep](jin-fem), and several wavelengths were used in the [DipoleAntenna.md] for VectorEMRobinBC.
+It is important to note that when used as an absorber (strictly absorbing means `mode = absorbing` and zero incoming wave but a port also has an absorbing component), care must be taken in setting the shape of the truncation boundary as well as the distance from the scattering object.
+Boundaries as close as $0.3
+\lambda$ away from the object was shown in [!citep](jin-fem), and several wavelengths were used in the [DipoleAntenna.md] for VectorEMRobinBC.
 Also, this boundary condition is best applied on spherical boundaries (as a result of its origin from the Sommerfeld condition, which was derived for spherical boundaries).
 Of course, it is also valid on any non-spherical smooth surface with a trade-off in accuracy.

 ## Example Input File Syntax